Netball

 Netball 1.jpg

-What is netball?
+What is Netball?

 Netball is a fun, engaging team sport for both boys and girls.
 Players wear bibs which assign them to specific positions, and the game is played on a rectangular court with the aim to score in uniquely shaped nets at either end of the court.